uvjim/linksys_velop/README.md

 #### Sensors

 - Mesh: Number of Offline Devices
-  - list of device names that are offline
+  - list of device objects containing names and unique ID of devices that are offline
 - Mesh: Number of Online Devices
-  - list of device names, IP addresses, adapter types and guest network state for the online devices
+  - list of device objects containing names, unique IDs, IP addresses, adapter types and guest network state for the online devices
 - Mesh: Number of Guest Devices *(disabled by default)*
   - list of device names, IP addresses, adapter types etc
 - Mesh: Date of Latest Speedtest